the-foreign-architect/frontend-gridsome/content/guides/singapore/index.md

 <captioned-image alt="The Interlace from OMA in Singapore" caption="" imgFile="/guides/singapore/interlace.jpg"/>

-This is one of those building you hear so much about it that you just have to go and see.
+This is one of those buildings you hear so much about it that you just have to go and see.
 I remember seeing the renders for the first time, and sometime later, the construction photos.
 We were all like, "OMG, they are really building it!".

 But there is not much to see except if you know someone who'll let you inside.
 I didn't, so I just flew my drone on top of it and went home.
 But it is indeed quite impressive when seen from afar, perched on top a slight hill on Depot Road.
 It is gigantic: more than 1000 apartment units distributed into 31 blocks with 6-floors each, placed on top of each other in a hexagonal pattern.
 This formation creates several cool moments: roof terraces, covered plazas, thematic courtyards.
 Probably a really cool place to live in.